 A former deputy sheriff and Democratic chair of the Senate Judiciary Committee, Sen. Costa actively promoted public safety and security throughout his tenure in the Senate.
 He sought maximum penalties for burglary and burglary-related offenses (Act 122) and worked to halt ordinances that penalize residents who call for emergency assistance – particularly in domestic violence situations (Act 200).
 Sen. Costa supported upgrades to child protection laws and the reporting of child abuse.
 He authored a law calling for life sentences for those who commit rape when serious injury occurs to victims under 13 years of age.

-Sen. Costa toughening a law that imposed penalties for school bus drivers that exceed fixed blood alcohol levels and enhanced penalties for those who drive under the influence with a minor in the vehicle (Act 24).
-Recently, he championed a new law (Act 70) that adds protections for construction and public safety workers in highway work zones.
+Focused on the safety of our children, Sen. Costa toughened a law that imposed penalties for school bus drivers that exceed fixed blood alcohol levels and enhanced penalties for those who drive under the influence with a minor in the vehicle (Act 24).
+During the 2015-16 legislative session, he championed a new law (Act 70) that adds protections for construction and public safety workers in highway work zones and fought for legislation that provided sweeping reforms to the Pittsburgh Intergovernmental Cooperation Authority (Act 99).

 Over the course of his legislative career, Sen. Costa has been a strong, effective promoter of education.
 From seeking additional funding for K-12 education, higher education and pre-school he is recognized as one of the General Assembly’s leaders for education.
 In addition to accessing more funding for schools, he sought new state-of-theart technologies for the classroom, in addition to sponsoring far-reaching property tax relief proposals.